'Family stimulus checks' from the child tax credit

 Despite red tape that has slowed states and local housing programs from giving out the cash, some places are getting their acts together.

-For instance, significant improvements were made in September: Los Angeles gave out $72 million and Illinois distributed $177 million.
+For instance, significant improvements were made during the fall.
+Los Angeles gave out $72 million and Illinois distributed $177 million.
 Illinois tenants and landlords who qualify can request one-time grants of up to $25,000.

 Money for distressed homeowners too

 If you've had trouble keeping up with your house payments and utility bills, you can still seek financial relief through a $10 billion mortgage assistance program that was part of a massive federal stimulus package.

 You can receive money if you have a loan balance that, in most parts of the U.S., doesn't top $548,250.

 The government is recognizing workers who helped put food on tables during the pandemic.

 The U.S. Department of Agriculture has announced a program to help repay grocery, farm and meat-packing workers for their out-of-pocket expenses on protective equipment, child care, lost wages and other costs.

 Eligible people can receive up to $600 in grants, which local agencies and nonprofits will be distributing in 2022.

 Another government program offers discounts on computers and internet access needed for jobs, critical health care services and virtual schooling.